 The following acts of academic misconduct are subject to disciplinary actions as described below.
-Additional student responsibilities are described in the Cincinnati State Student Code of Conduct (http://catalog.cincinnatistate.edu/studentrightsandresponsibilities/ studentresponsibilities/), published elsewhere in this Catalog.
+Additional student responsibilities are described in the Cincinnati State Student Code of Conduct, published elsewhere in this catalog.

 Cheating: Cheating includes, but is not limited to: